COGS18/Projects/faq.md

 ## Submission

 #### Where is the project submitted?
-Canvas.
+Canvas or Datahub.

 #### How many times can I submit the project?
-You can submit as many times as you'd like to Canvas, but the most recent submission is what we'll grade.
+You can submit as many times as you'd like, but the most recent submission is what we'll grade.

 ---